AnshulOP/Data-Science-Projects/Recommender Systems/Introduction.md

 Finally, the recommender system is deployed and integrated into the target application.
 The system continuously collects feedback from users, updates the model, and refines its recommendations over time.

 In summary, recommender systems are a powerful tool that can help businesses and organizations provide personalized recommendations to their users.
-These systems can improve user engagement, increase sales, and enhance the overall user experience.
+These systems can improve user engagement, increase sales, and enhance the overall user experiences.